-Occasionally when working with a client, I come across one who has no apparent visual context, in that they cannot see or visualize what I am describing.
-So, it is interesting to put a name to the 'non' picture!
+Sometimes certain people seem to lack the ability to visualize in hypnosis, even though I create a visual context, they claim they cannot see or visualize what I am describing.
+So, it is interesting to put a scientific name to the non-picture!

-If counting sheep is an abstract concept, or you are unable to visualise the faces of loved ones, you could have aphantasia -- a newly defined condition to describe people who are born without a "mind's eye."
+It is called aphantasia -- a newly defined condition to describe people who are born without a "mind's eye."
 Some people report a significant impact on their lives from being unable to visualise memories of their partners, or departed relatives.
 Others say that descriptive writing is meaningless to them, and careers such as architecture or design are closed to them, as they would not be able to visualise an end product.
-Cognitive neurologist Professor Adam Zeman, at the University of Exeter Medical School, has revisited the concept of people who cannot visualise, which was first identified by Sir Francis Galton in 1880 A 20th century survey suggested that this may be true of 2.5% of the population -- yet until now, this phenomenon has remained largely unexplored.
+Cognitive neurologist Professor Adam Zeman, at the University of Exeter Medical School, has revisited the concept of people who cannot visualise, which was first identified by Sir Francis Galton in 1880 A 20th-century survey suggested that this may be true of 2.5% of the population -- yet until now, this phenomenon has remained largely unexplored.

 Asked if it had impacted on his life, he said: "I have never been ambitious, and wondered if an inability to 'imagine myself in a place ten years from now' as a concrete image has affected this.
 I also find it difficult to jump from abstract thought to concrete examples, although I think a positive consequence is that I am perhaps better at thinking abstractly than many other people."
 Professor Zeman said: "This intriguing variation in human experience has received little attention.
 Our participants mostly have some first-hand knowledge of imagery through their dreams: our study revealed an interesting dissociation between voluntary imagery, which is absent or much reduced in these individuals, and involuntary imagery, for example in dreams, which is usually preserved."